dirtyhenry/mickaelflochlay.com/resume.md

 ### Webdesign

-I'm by no mean a graphic designer, but I have a basic knowledge of software such as Photoshop, Pixelmator, Graphics or Sketch, which allows me to be autonomous to export or reproduice with software contents of source files provided by designers.
+I'm by no mean a graphic designer, but I have a basic knowledge of software such as Photoshop, Pixelmator, Graphics, Sketch/Zeplin, which allows me to be autonomous to export or reproduice with software contents of source files provided by designers.
 I can also extend existing brand design guidelines.